django/django/docs/asgi.rst

   * ``age``, how long the oldest message has been waiting, in seconds
   * ``per_second``, the number of messages processed in the last second

+A channel layer implementing the ``flush`` extension must also provide:

+* ``flush()``, a callable that resets the channel layer to no messages and no groups (if groups is implemented).
+This call must block until the system is cleared and will consistently look empty to any client, if the channel layer is distributed.